Coach's Update

 Who we are.
 What we do!

 The club is coached by Tom Heinonen, a member of the US Track and Field and Cross Country Coaches Hall of Fame who coached the University of Oregon women for nearly three decades.
 In his time coaching the women, he transformed the team from a young program into an NCAA powerhouse.
-He retired in 2003 to start the club and has been coaching it since.
+He retired in 2003 and has been directing the Club as a volunteer ever since.

-In the Fall, we compete in collegiate cross country races throughout Oregon, then finish our season at the NIRCA Championships, where we face other college clubs.
+In the Fall, we compete in collegiate cross country races throughout Oregon, then sometimes finish our season at the NIRCA Pacific Regional, where we face other college clubs.
 In the Spring, we enter in collegiate track meets.
 Several of our runners earn the opportunity to race at Hayward Field each spring.
 There are road races throughout the year.

 We have a wide range of talent and commitment levels, from recreational runners to All-Americans.

 Club members receive an e-mailed workout schedule for the following week every Sunday.
-There is no fee to join the club.
+There is a $50 fee to join the club each school year.

 All running sessions are optional.
 To join, just show up to one of the practices or contact one of us.